profiq/P2P-Tech-Roundtable/README.md

 - The topic is then opened up for an eight minute group discussion.
 - A timekeeper will let us know when the timebox is up, at which time we will roman vote ![roman vote](images/roman_vote.png) on whether to extend the conversation for another five minutes or move to a new topic.

-## November 10th Meeting Logistics
+## Meeting Logistics

 - If you are interested in participating, please respond to the invite email as soon as possible.
-The event is limited to 12 participants and we are going to accept participants on the first come first served basis.
+The event is limited to 12 participants and we accept participants on the first come first served basis.

 - If you are participating, you will receive an additional invite to the [GitHub Repo that we will use to help facilitating the discussion](https://github.com/profiq/peer-to-peer).
 It is **Important** that you accept the GitHub invite, as that will give you access to proposing new topics and to voting on topics.